hxzd5568/TracNe/readme.md

 ## Support New DL Compilers

-The utilities for searching and tracing method can be reused, e.g., mutate_utils.py and fuzzer.py.
+The utilities for searching and tracing methods can be reused, e.g., mutate_utils.py and fuzzer.py.

-What is required for new DL compilers are to update:
+What is required for new DL compilers is to update the following:
 * build_workload : function in base_utils.py to compile models and build executable files.
 * run_mod : function in base_utils.py to run executable files.
 * src/pass : passes' name in the DL compiler.